Aftermathic/ChessAI/README.md

 # ChessAI
-An A.I. in the process of making.
+An A.I. in the process of making, to play chess xd.

+Made with C++ and SDL2.